MllrB/-milestone-project-1/readme.md

 #### To run locally...
 **Either** clone this repository by running the command `git clone https://github.com/MllrB/OfficePrinters.git` in your terminal.

-**Or** open using GitPod by clicking the GitPod button to the right of this repository
+**Or** if you have the browser extension installed you can open using GitPod by clicking the GitPod button to the right of this repository

 ## Credits
 ---------